 - Refillable beverage containers.
 Water is free and readily available in any park.
 Drinking a lot in the hot Florida weather is very important.

 - Rain gear.
 Ponchos are a great idea for that famous Florida afternoon shower.
 Also a good solution for wet rides.
 We bought ours at Dollar Tree, but if you’re expecting a lot of rain you may want to upgrade to a sturdier option.
-We’re also bringing a stroller cover.
+A stroller cover or an umbrella may be a good option for guests in wheelchairs.

-- Other items to keep cool.
-Hand held or stroller fans are a great idea.
+- Hand held or stroller fans are a great idea.
 If you want a misting fan, bite the bullet and get the one in the parks.
 I hear great feedback on them, and if they malfunction or break they will replace them.
-We are also bringing a frog togg which cools as it dries.
-We are trying out a new product a pad for the stroller that will help keep our daughter cool.

 - Something for characters to autograph.
 Autograph books are the classic way to capture characters’ autographs.
 They are cheaper and readily available on ebay, as well as the Disney store.
 But if you want to be more unique you can bring something else for characters to sign.
 For us we are bringing a large canvas letter of our daughter’s first name so we can hang it on the wall when we return.
 Others bring bags, pillow cases, or even photo mats to sign.
 Another idea is to bring a storybook and have the character sign where their story is in the book.